 The purchase of a tax sale property is subject to tax under the Property Transfer Tax Act on the fair market value of the property at the time of the conveyance.

-The Village of Gold River Annual Tax Sale will be held on Monday, September 28, 2020 at 10:00 am in Council Chambers, at the Village Office, 499 Muchalat Drive, Gold River BC.
-The Notice of Tax Sale will be published in the Campbell River Mirror and will be posted on the municipal website.
+The Village of Gold River Annual Tax Sale will be held on Monday, September 26, 2022 at 10:00 am in Council Chambers, at the Village Office, 499 Muchalat Drive, Gold River BC.
+The Notice of Tax Sale will be published in accordance with the Council Procedure Bylaw.